Doubtful Baptisms—the need for conditional sacraments

 5. Moral certainty is that certainty which admits of no reasonable doubt.
 In this it differs from absolute certainty, which would exclude all possible doubt.

 6. Prior to the Second Vatican Council the formation of priests placed particular emphasis on the valid administration of the sacraments.
 Priests knew the correct matter and form, and understood the far-reaching consequences of invalid sacraments.
 Clergy would be vigilant both of their own practice and that of others.
 The words and rubrics of the received sacramental rites helped ensure the valid celebration of the sacraments.
-Knowledge of the necessary matter and form of the sacraments, and especially of baptism, was widespread among the laity – who were often instructed how to baptise – and many would be able to identify invalid baptisms easily.
+Knowledge of the necessary matter and form of the sacraments, and especially of baptism, was widespread among the laity—who were often instructed how to baptise—and many would be able to identify invalid baptisms easily.
 Parish priests, religious superiors, local Ordinaries, and the Holy See were assiduous in securing sacramental validity and in taking appropriate action in the case of doubtful sacraments.

-7. As a result of the above any individual who was baptised by a Catholic priest and whose baptism was recorded in the appropriate register possessed moral certainty of the validity of their baptism, of their membership of the Mystical Body of Christ, and of their ability to validly receive the other sacraments of the Church.
+7. As a result of the above any individual who was baptised by a Catholic priest, and whose baptism was recorded in the appropriate register, possessed moral certainty of the validity of their baptism, of their membership of the Mystical Body of Christ, and of their ability to validly receive the other sacraments of the Church.

-8. Since the beginning of the prolonged period of crisis following the Second Vatican Council the conditions enumerated in section 6 no longer exist throughout much of the world.
+8. Since the beginning of the prolonged period of crisis following the Second Vatican Council the conditions enumerated in section 6 no longer exist in many places throughout the world.
 It can no longer be assumed that clergy have received appropriate formation in the celebration of the sacraments.
 It can no longer be assumed that they accept or understand the Church’s sacramental theology or what is required for the valid celebration of the sacraments.
 Experimentation with sacramental and liturgical forms has been widespread.
 Lay people are much less likely to be able to identify invalid sacraments and take effective action.
 Bishops and superiors have neglected to govern the clergy and have not maintained discipline effectively.

 9. There are a number of clearly documented examples of invalid celebrations of the sacraments, including baptism.
 Other cases will no doubt come to light.
 Many lay people and clergy have had personal experience of priests using invalid or doubtfully valid forms of absolution, and having failed to adhere to the words and rubrics of other sacramental rites.